Claude Juste Alexandre Legrand

 Claude Juste Alexandre Louis Legrand (/fr/; 23 February 1762, Le Plessier-sur-Saint-Just, Oise – 9 January 1815, Paris) was a French general.
-He commanded French divisions at several notable battles of the French Revolutionary and Napoleonic Wars.
+He commanded French divisions at several notable battles of the French Revolutionary and Napoleonic Wars, including Austerlitz, where his division, as part of the IV Corps, repelled a huge Coalition, mainly Russian, onslaught.
 Napoléon made him a Count of the Empire in 1808.
 He rose to senator on 5 April 1813, then Pair de France on 4 June 1814 and chevalier de Saint-Louis on 27 June 1814.
 He organised the defence of Chalon-sur-Saône in 1814 and died in Paris in 1815 of wounds received beside the River Berezina.

 Life

 Revolution and Republic

 His military career started when he enlisted in 1777.
 During the French Revolution he rose rapidly in rank to lieutenant colonel.
 He received promotion to général de brigade in 1793 and fought at the Battle of Fleurus (1794).
 As part of the Army of the Danube, he also fought at the Battle of Ostrach and the Battle of Stockach (1799).
 As a général de division he fought under Jean Victor Marie Moreau at the Battle of Hohenlinden (1800), successfully holding the left flank.